 Wheel and Hub Compatibility

 Direct drive models have the advantage here because they do not rely on the rear wheel to drive the resistance unit.
-The Hammer Direct Drive is compatible with both 130 and 135mm quick release frames, as well as 142 and 148mm through axle frames using included adapters.
-The Kickr boasts the same level of compatibility but requires the adaptors to be purchased separately.
-Both trainers are compatible with almost any type of bike available; road, cyclocross or mountain.
-The tire drive trainers we tested will work with through axle bikes as well but require adaptors, and we recommend you use a slick tire rather than the knobby you probably have on your off road machine.
+The H3 Smart is compatible with both 130 and 135mm quick-release frames and 142 and 148mm through axle frames using adaptors.
+Most other high-end models also support these expanded axle sizes, but you might need to purchase the adaptors separately.
+This makes the machines compatible with almost any type of bike available: road, cyclocross, or mountain.
+The tire drive trainers we tested will work with thru-axle bikes as well but require adaptors, and we recommend you use a slick tire rather than the knobby you probably have on your off-road machine.

-We spent a lot of time with these trainers and became intimately aware of the setup procedure and related quirks of each unit.
-From folding out the support legs to attaching the bike they all have their pros and cons.
-Overall, we found that direct drive models are the easiest to set up on a daily basis.
+We spent a lot of time with these trainers and became intimately aware of each unit's setup procedure and related quirks.
+From folding out the support legs to attaching the bike, they all have pros and cons.
+Overall, we found that direct-drive models are the easiest to set up daily.
 Despite the need to remove the rear wheel for use, there is no need to mess with tire pressure or drum tension on the rear wheel.
-With tire drive, the rear wheel does not need to be removed, but you will have to swap out your skewer before mounting the bike.
+The rear wheel does not need to be removed with tire drive trainers, but you will have to swap out your skewer before mounting the bike, and you'll see more tire wear than normal.
 Also, tire pressure needs to be adjusted before each ride, and the drum tension on the rear wheel also needs to be set up just right.

-All of the smart models we tested require the user to download the proprietary application before use.
+All smart models we tested require the user to download the proprietary application before use.
 The manufacturer's application allows you to update the firmware before use.
-The other reason you need to download the native application is for calibration.
-All of the smart trainers we tested require some calibration before initial use, and ongoing calibration after that.
-Without calibration, power measurement will not be accurate and as a result, resistance will be out of balance to your output.
+You need to download the native application for calibration, except with the Tacx Neo 2T Smart, which comes pre-calibrated.
+All of the other smart trainers we tested require some calibration before initial use and ongoing calibration after that.
+Without calibration, power measurement will not be accurate.
+As a result, resistance will be out of balance to your output.
 The applications for each trainer are easily found in the App Store on both IOS and Android phones.
-Once downloaded you will need to follow the instructions within the application to pair your trainer.
-We found the Wahoo Fitness application to be the easiest and most intuitive to use, with the CycleOps CVT mobile application coming in a close second.
+Once downloaded, you will need to follow the instructions within the application to pair your trainer.
+We found the Wahoo Fitness application is the easiest and most intuitive to use, with the Saris CVT mobile application coming in a close second.